EmergeTools/Pow/README.md

 Pow features a selection of [SwiftUI transitions](#transitions) as well as [Change Effects](#change-effects) that trigger every time a value is updated.

 You can find previews of all effects [on the Pow website](https://movingparts.io/pow).
+If you have an iOS Developer Environment, you can check out the [Pow Example App](https://github.com/movingparts-io/Pow-Examples).

 ## Change Effects